 Publi24

-I read recently that this was considered the most visited websites by those interested in renting or buying.
-I personally think that it lacks a bit when it comes to customizing your searches, but there are indeed many listings, so it’s worth checking out.
+I read recently that this was considered the most visited website by those interested in renting or buying.
+I think that it lacks a bit when it comes to customizing your searches, but there are indeed many listings, so it’s worth checking out.

 OLX